k-vinogradov/habrproxy/README.md

 ## Using

-To run habrproxy with default parameters (local port is 8080, remote address is [https://habr.com](https://habr.com), log output level is INFO) just run `habrproxy` and open [http://localhost:8080](http://localhost:8080) with your browser.
+To run habrproxy with the default parameters (local port is 8080, remote address is [https://habr.com](https://habr.com), log output level is INFO) just run `habrproxy` and open [http://localhost:8080](http://localhost:8080) with your browser.

 Advanced usage: